bhanupranathi/stackscrapper/README.md

 # stackscrapper
-scrapping of data that are present in stack overflow
+scrapping of tags in stack overflow